On Being a Latter-day Saint and a Black American: Whites Only?

 Excuse to Hate

 In an article called "The Truth About Being Black in America" I wrote:

 After many generations of slavery and second-class citizenship, the sociological impact on this group [Black Americans] created a people with no reason to glorify the past as other Americans, and little reason to love a country that did not guarantee them constitutional rights.

-Black Americans have a history of oppression in the United States; though the nation has made progress in recent years in racial relation despite opinions to the contrary.
-The cultural baggage from years of abuse will take several generations to disappear--and that is with everything going well.
+Black Americans have a history of oppression in the United States, though the nation has made progress in recent years in racial relations despite opinions to the contrary.
+The cultural baggage from years of abuse will take several generations to disappear—and that is with everything going well.

 Many Black Americans who have known no slavery or discrimination directly live in fear because of occurrences around the nation of Black men being killed by officers of the law for one reason or the other.
-Fear to see White Americans gather to protest a historical site of Confederate origin's right to exist though it represents oppression is a reminder that the US has a history that excluded Black Americans as citizens of equal worth.
+The fear of seeing White Americans gather to protest a historical site of Confederate origin's right to exist, though it represents oppression, is a reminder that the US has a history that excluded Black Americans as citizens of equal worth.